 Life and death merge on some other plane which transcends human experience.
 The characters see them merge at points throughout the story: The rock pool becomes a microcosm of the universe.
 Beneath the water there is a glimpse of the unknown.

-The theme of mortality is also felt by Linda as she sits under the bush.
-The flowers fell as soon as they flowered.
+Linda contemplates mortality sitting under the bush.
+The flowers fall as soon as they flower.
 And when Mrs Fairchild and Kezia take a nap, the peaceful rest itself is a prelude to death.

 Connected to this is the theme of…